Davey Boy Smith: Hart Foundation (1997)

 Hart and Smith later joined forces with Bret Hart, Jim Neidhart, and Brian Pillman to form a new form of the Hart Foundation, a heel faction which feuded with Stone Cold Steve Austin and other American wrestlers.
 This created an interesting rift between American fans, where the Hart Foundation were vilified, and Canadian fans, who revered the Hart Foundation.
 Smith and Owen dropped the WWF Tag Team Championship to Austin and Michaels, and lost the final match in a tournament for the vacant WWF Tag Team Championship to Austin and Dude Love.
 Smith lost the European Championship to Shawn Michaels on 20 September at One Night Only.

 Smith was booked in the main event to defend the belt against Michaels.
-However, Michaels convinced Vince McMahon that he should win, as it would create build-up not only for his impending rematch with Bret Hart, but also for a rematch against Smith at the next British pay-per-view.
-Smith reluctantly agreed, and fans at the event, who gave Smith an ovation, voiced their displeasure by viciously booing Michaels and littering the ring with garbage.
+Michaels convinced Vince McMahon that he should win, as it would create build-up for his impending rematch with Bret Hart, and for a rematch against Smith at the next British pay-per-view.
+Smith initially resisted, arguing that he had put Michaels over in all of their previous matches, and that since it was his hometown, he should be able to win.
+However, he eventually reluctantly agreed to put Michaels over, and fans at the event, who gave Smith an ovation, voiced their displeasure by viciously booing Michaels and littering the ring with garbage.

 On 9 November at Survivor Series in Montreal, Smith was part of Team Canada (alongside Jim Neidhart, Doug Furnas and Philip Lafon), defeating Team USA (Vader, Goldust, Marc Mero and the debuting Steve Blackman).
 The event became infamous for the "Montreal Screwjob", in which Vince McMahon manipulated the finish of Bret Hart's match and had him lose the WWF Championship to Michaels, despite Hart not submitting when placed in a Sharpshooter.
 Smith then paid money to leave the WWF for WCW, along with Bret Hart and Neidhart, soon afterward.

-Return to World Championship Wrestling (1997–1998)
+Return to WCW (1997–1998)

 Smith rejoined WCW in late 1997, and began a feud with Steve McMichael, who was complaining about all the wrestlers coming from "Up North".
 Smith and Neidhart later formed a tag team, but were only featured sparingly on WCW Thunder.
 They challenged for the World Tag Team Championship on several occasions, but failed to win the titles.
 He suffered a knee injury in April 1998 that sidelined him for a month.

 He suffered another, much more serious injury on 14 September 1998 at Fall Brawl during his match with Neidhart against The Dancing Fools, Disco Inferno and Alex Wright.
 During the match, while taking bumps, Smith twice landed awkwardly on a trapdoor that had been set up underneath the ring canvas to enable The Warrior to make a dramatic entrance in the night's main event.
 The result was a spinal infection that nearly paralysed Smith, hospitalising him for six months.
-However, while recuperating, Smith's WCW contract was terminated due to his inability to perform.
+While recuperating, Smith's WCW contract was terminated due to his inability to perform.